SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ![image2](/posts/images/archlinux_110.png)

-The ISO file is aabout 800MB, so it may take some time to download.
+The ISO file is about 800MB, so it may take some time to download.
 For me, it took about 5 minutes on AT&T internet.
 In the meantime, you can download one of the tools that are used for flashing the ISO image

 ## Step 2
 There are a lot of ways you can make a bootable ISO image.
-For most users, it is best to use Rufus, as it's more easyier to use, plus it has some features that most tools don't have.
+For most users, it is best to use Rufus, as it's more easier to use, plus it has some features that most tools don't have.
 Keep in mind that this tool is only for Windows.
 The other tools I have listed in this post will depend on what OS you are using.

-> IMPORTENT: If you are using Rufus, you need to spesify on using BIOS or UEFI.
+> IMPORTENT: If you are using Rufus, you need to specify on using BIOS or UEFI.
 Please note the devices firmware.
-I recommand UEFI, as it provides better boot times, and in general, more faster than BIOS, which is MBR.
+I recommend UEFI, as it provides better boot times, and in general, more faster than BIOS, which is MBR.

 ## Step 3
 Once you have flashed the image to a USB drive, you can now install Arch Linux.
-I'm going to be using a virtual machine, as it is the same thing to most other computers compatabile with the OS.
+I'm going to be using a virtual machine, as it is the same thing to most other computers compatible with the OS.
 If you are installing it to a computer, you may need to look up on what key you use to get into the boot menu.

 Also, for most users, you can use Wi-Fi or Ethernet, as these connections can very on your device.
 If you want, you can use this link on the Wi-Fi setup: [https://wiki.archlinux.org/title/Network_configuration/Wireless](https://wiki.archlinux.org/title/Network_configuration/Wireless)